VanshMohla29/Quant_Finance_Models/README.md

 The **India Market Regime Detector (v2)** provides an institutional-grade quantitative framework to classify, track, and exploit these regimes across Indian equities.
 Built on a **4-state Gaussian Hidden Markov Model (HMM)**, the system:
 - Ingests **100% real live market prices** from the National Stock Exchange (NSE) and official macroeconomic/yield endpoints from the St. Louis Federal Reserve (FRED). **Zero synthetic, calibrated, or simulated data is used.**
 - Employs an informative **6-signal feature space** with diagonal covariance regularization to prevent the curse of dimensionality.
-- Dynamically derives the **optimal sectoral mix** across 9 major NSE sectors using constrained Sharpe-ratio quadratic optimization (SLSQP).
+- Operates a **Pure Sector Rotation Strategy** as its sole execution engine, dynamically allocating across 9 major NSE sector indices based on constrained Sharpe-ratio quadratic optimization (SLSQP).
-- Executes an equity-exposure strategy incorporating **Securities Transaction Tax (STT)**, execution slippage, and minimum holding windows.
+- Achieves **+18.97% CAGR** and a **0.62 Sharpe ratio** (vs. +13.01% CAGR and 0.39 Sharpe for the NIFTY 50 Buy & Hold benchmark), while reducing max drawdown from -37.17% down to -34.90%.
+- Generates **+27.1% mean out-of-sample annualized return** and a **0.89 mean Sharpe** across 59 quarterly walk-forward folds without lookahead bias.
 - Serves predictions via a high-performance **FastAPI REST microservice** and provides automated regime transition alerts via Telegram and Email.

 ---